 We do not make composite bahama shutters due to the lack of function and versatility.
 Bahama shutters need space between louvers for ventilation and visibility.

-Only a marginal distinction between wood and composite board and batten shutters is detectable.
+Only a marginal distinction between wood and board & batten composite shutters is detectable.
 Composite slabs are engraved with vertical partitions to create the illusion of realistic vertical boards.
 The resulting board and batten shutters arrive with a remarkable appearance and are adaptable to any installation.

 Stationary window shutters only need to appear that they will close over the opening.
 Measure both the width and height of each window.
 Divide the width in half to obtain the recommended panel size.
 Exceptionally wide windows will be unable to adhere to the basic shutter measurement guidelines.
 Some homeowners then forgo using an outdoor window treatment or use panels smaller than would obviously fit for aesthetic purposes only.